 Goals & Objectives

-To promote and foster the development of a professional approach and attitude to aerial application.
+To maintain and promote the development of a professional approach and attitude to aerial application.

-To promote research and development in the chemicals and application techniques.
+To promote research and development of crop-aid products and application techniques.

 Agriculture pilots are highly trained professionals, that have many educational credit opportunities every year.
 Currently two schools exist which train pilots to entry level.
 These graduates then must work for experienced operators under direct supervision to ensure they meet industry standards.
 As our industry grows in Saskatchewan.
 More and more operators, pilots, office staff and ground crews are attending credit sessions to become more knowledge of aerial application, and implementing safe, and professional standards from credit sessions.